-Certain items provided and supplied by Amazon.com are eligible for “FREE Super Saver Shipping,” as long the item or the total eligible Super Saver Shipping items in your cart add up to $35 or more.
+Certain items provided and supplied by Amazon.com are eligible for “FREE Super Saver Shipping,” as long as the item or the total eligible Super Saver Shipping items in your cart add up to $25 or more.

-Shopping for Christmas gifts with free shipping has never been easier, but just make sure you place orders on time (and account for backorders), as packages are delivered within 5-8 business days after all your items are available to ship out.
+Shopping for Christmas gifts with free shipping has never been easier, but just make sure to place orders on time (and account for back orders), as packages are delivered within five to eight business days after all your items are available to ship out.

-Other major retailers have similar shipping promotions as well, including Barnes & Noble, Target and Toys’R’Us.
-(Image: tannaidhe)
+Other major retailers have similar shipping promotions as well, including Barnes & Noble, Target and Toys”R”Us.

-If you intend on buying holiday gifts from multiple retailers instead of fulfilling your gift list from one store, always seek out free shipping coupon codes online before completing your order.
+If you intend to buy holiday gifts from multiple retailers instead of fulfilling your gift list from one store, always seek out free shipping coupon codes online before completing your order.

-Visit coupon sites like RetailMeNot.com or just run a simple Google search using the retailers name followed by the phrase “coupon code” (e.g. Banana Republic coupon code) to find more places to discover free shipping offers.
+Visit coupon sites like RetailMeNot, Coupon Sherpa and BeFrugal, or just run a simple Google search using the retailer’s name followed by the phrase “coupon code” (e.g. Banana Republic coupon code) to find merchandise discounts and free shipping offers.

-Especially during the holiday season, stores use free shipping as an incentive for consumers to spend money at their store, so take advantage of saving money with coupons by doing a quick online search.
+Especially during the holiday season, stores use free shipping as an incentive for consumers to spend money, so take advantage of saving money with coupons by doing a quick online search.

 A hidden gem when it comes to ducking shipping prices is to plan on making gift purchases on Free Shipping Day.
-On Wednesday, December 18, 2012, hundreds of big name retailers and brands are participating in the year’s official Free Shipping Day, which promotes no-cost shipping with the added guarantee that Christmas gifts will arrive by Christmas Eve.
+On Dec.
+18 as many as 1,000 retailers are expected to participate in the year’s official Free Shipping Day, which promotes no-cost shipping with the added guarantee that Christmas gifts will arrive by Christmas Eve.

 The retailer’s warehouse associated with online orders will ship your order to the store location nearest you.
-All you have to do is walk up to the customer service counter and request your items.
-Walmart provides this shipping alternative to its customers, as does Sears, REI and Payless Shoe Source.
+All you have to do then is walk up to the customer service counter and request your items.
+Walmart provides this shipping alternative to its customers, as do Sears, REI, Best Buy and Target.